mautrix/docs/bridges/general/initial-config.md

 #### mautrix-meta
 The Meta bridge is effectively two bridges in one codebase: Facebook Messenger and Instagram DMs.
-However, it can't handle both types of accounts with one instance.
-Instead it has a config option (`meta` -> `mode`) to choose which service to connect to.
+By default, it'll let you log into any type of account.

-When changing the service, you'll also need to change a bunch of other fields, or otherwise it'll look like an Instagram bot connecting to Messenger.
-The fields to change listed below.
-For most fields, you can just replace "instagram" with "facebook".
+Optionally, you can limit it to a single type to have separate bridges for Messenger and Instagram.
+If doing so, you might also want to change the fields listed below to customize the bridge bot appropriately for the service you're using.

 <details>
 <summary>List of fields</summary>

-* `meta` -> `mode` (duh)
+* `network` -> `mode`
 * `appservice` -> `id`
 * `appservice` -> `bot` -> `username`
 * `appservice` -> `bot` -> `displayname`